Jagrata Muslim Janata Bangladesh: Ideology

-The JMJB is extremely critical of the Jamaat-e-Islami Bangladesh party, which it deems as heretical due to its participation in the Bangladeshi political establishment, patronisation of secularism, and sacrilege of Islamic values and principles.
+The JMJB is extremely critical part of the Jamaat-e-Islami Bangladesh party, which it deems as heretical due to its participation in the Bangladeshi political establishment, patronisation of secularism, and sacrilege of Islamic values and principles.
 The group's ideology is inspired by that of the Afghan Taliban, and it is a proponent of Sharia law in Bangladesh.
 The JMJB was urged by some of the Bangladesh Nationalist Party to attack members of the militant Purbo Banglar Communist Party.